|

 at the time that Morgan was Monem's brother-

-relationship during a Jan.
-10 search of Monem's
+during a Jan.
+10 search of Monem's office.
+Morgan

-kickbacks from the vendors.
-Morgan, 41, was placed on leave last week after
+vendors.
+Morgan, 41, was placed on leave last week after The Oregonian asked

 years ago.
 Before Morgan's promotion, Monem would